-(Surroundings)
+(Sacrifice)

-The score reflects the quality of the essay as a whole - its content, style, and mechanics.
-Students are rewarded for what they do well.
-The score for an exceptionally well-written essay may be raised by 1 point above the otherwise appropriate score.
-In no case may a poorly written essay be scored higher than a 3.
+The score should reflect the quality of the essay as a whole-its content, style, and mechanics.
+Reward the students for what they do well.
+The score for an exceptionally well-written essay may be raised by one point above the otherwise appropriate score.
+In no case may a poorly written essay be scored higher than a 3

-- 9-8 These essays offer a well-focused and persuasive analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
-Using apt and specific textual support, these essays analyze how the character responds to, or is shaped by, his or her surroundings.
-Although they may not be error-free, these essays make a strong case for their interpretation and discuss the literary work with significant insight and understanding.
-Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
-They analyze how the character responds to, or is shaped by, her or his surroundings.
-Although these responses have insight and understanding, their analysis is less thorough, less perceptive, or less specific in supporting detail than that of the 9-8 essays.
-Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading, but they tend to be superficial or thinly developed in analysis.
-They often rely on plot summary that contains some analysis, implicit or explicit.
-Although these responses display an attempt to discuss how a character is shaped by his or her surroundings and how these surroundings illuminate the meaning of the work as a whole, they may demonstrate a rather simplistic understanding of the character or the influence of the surroundings, and support from the text may be too general.
-Although these essays demonstrate adequate control of language, they may be marred by surface errors.
-These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
-The analysis may be partial, unsupported, or irrelevant, and the essays may reflect an incomplete or oversimplified understanding of the character's relations to her or his surroundings.
-They may not develop an analysis of the significance of the surroundings for the work as a whole, or they may rely on plot summary alone.
-These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors; they may lack control over the elements of college-level composition.
-Essays scored a 3 may contain significant misreading and/or demonstrate inept writing. - 2-1 Although these essays make some attempt to respond to the prompt, they compound the weaknesses of those in the 4-3 range.
-Often, they are unacceptably brief or incoherent in presenting their ideas.
+- 9-8 These essays offer a well-focused and persuasive analysis of how a particular sacrifice illuminates a character's values and provides a deeper understanding of the meaning of the work as a whole.
+Using apt and specific textual support, these essays analyze how both the character and the work are shaped by a particular sacrifice.
+Although these essays may not be error-free, they make a strong case for their interpretation and discuss the literary work with significant insight and understanding.
+Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of how a particular sacrifice illuminates a character's values and provides a deeper understanding of the meaning of the work as a whole.
+These essays analyze how both the character and the work are shaped by a particular sacrifice.
+While these essays demonstrate insight and understanding, their analysis is less thorough, less perceptive, or less specific (or some combination of the three) in supporting detail than that of the 9-8 essays.
+Essays scored a 7 present better-developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading, but they tend to be superficial or thinly developed in analysis.
+They often rely upon plot summary that contains some analysis, implicit or explicit.
+The essays attempt to discuss how a character's values are illuminated by a particular sacrifice and how the sacrifice deepens the meaning of the work as a whole.
+They may demonstrate a rather simplistic understanding of the character's sacrifice or how that sacrifice impacts the work as a whole.
+While these essays demonstrate adequate control of language, they may be marred by surface errors.
+These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of how a particular sacrifice illuminates a character's values or provides a deeper understanding of the meaning of the work as a whole.
+The analysis may be partial, unsupported, or irrelevant.
+The essays may reflect an incomplete or oversimplified understanding of how a character's values are illuminated by a particular sacrifice and how the sacrifice deepens the meaning of the work as a whole.
+They may rely on plot summary alone.
+These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors; they may also lack control over the elements of college-level composition.
+Essays scored a 3 may contain significant misreading, demonstrate inept writing, or both. - 2-1 Although these essays make some attempt to respond to the prompt, they compound the weaknesses of the papers in the 4-3 range.
+Often, they are unacceptably brief or incoherent in presenting ideas.
 They may be poorly written on several counts and contain distracting errors in grammar and mechanics.
-Remarks may be presented with little clarity, organization, or supporting evidence.
+The remarks may be presented with little clarity, organization, or supporting evidence.
 Essays scored a 1 contain little coherent discussion of the text.